alizehiqbal/Samwise/README.md

   - [ ] questions/interests of that user
   - [ ] contributions (user get a star every time they post) - works like Github green squares

-6. Deploy to App Store
-  - [ ] Apple App Store
-  - [ ] Google Play Store

-7. Demo Page
+6. Demo Page
   - [ ] has gif showing what the app does
   - [ ] has download link or QR code

-8. Search
+7. Search
   - [ ] Users can search for groups with previously asked questions similar to their own.

-9. Private Messaging
+8. Private Messaging
   - [ ] Users can directly message other patient peers.

-10. Gratitude
+9. Gratitude
   - [ ] Similar to a "like", users can click on an icon to say "thank you."
   - [ ] Responses to questions/posts will be ordered such that those with the highest "gratitude score" appear first.